Orciotrox/Nano-GPT_OpenWebUI_Functions/README.md

 ## Installation Steps

-1. Create two new functions: `NanoGPT.py` and `NanoGPTImages.py`they are found at /Open WebUI Functions/.
+1. Create three new functions: `NanoGPT.py`, `NanoGPTRecive.py`, and `NanoGPTImages.py`they are found at /Open WebUI Functions/.
 Then add API Key.

    - If you like this project and wish to donate a Nano:
      ```